jingelrpg/coc-vft/README.md

 > **Miroslav Bronsztajn**

-* The father of Jelka, who she tought was executed by Gestapo during the Nazi occupation of Gdańsk, and now the Master of Chairs of Kult Kotylionu (Cult of Cotillion) which has occupied the abandoned Torpedownia military sea platform after World War II.
+* The father of Jelka, who she tought was executed by Gestapo during the Nazi occupation of Gdańsk.
+* Now the Master of Chairs of Kult Kotylionu (Cult of Cotillion) which has occupied the abandoned Torpedownia military sea platform after World War II.
 * _\[TODO\]_